rconfig/rconfig-v3/beta-readme.md

 First things first... __ Do not install the beta for production use, and DO NOT upgrade your existing installation of rConfig with this beta version__.
 Be patient!!!

 #### Installation
+The beta installations is going to be very similar to how you would install rConfig today.
+Except we need to tweak a little after our initial script launch do we get the beta version installed.

+#### Build Notes
+Please review 3.8updates.md in the root directory of rConfig3.8 beta...
+I was using this as a running task list for the duration of the beta build.
+Any items prefixed with a dash '-' are completed items.
+I will now move over to the github issues board to log and track issues for the beta duration - slack, integration with github is inplace and you should get notifications of commits, issues etc...

 #### Testing

 #### Feedback and bugs
+Slack, github issues board
+Time delay
+Specifics

 #### Templates